-In the training stage, the following five steps are repeated (see Appendix 3B for a more formal description):
+In the training stage, the following five steps are repeated (see Figure 2 for a visual schematic and Appendix 3B for a more formal description):

-- 1. D and R are shuffled and sliced row-wise into paired mini-batches $(\mathcal{B}1, \mathcal{B}2, ..., \mathcal{B}n)$ to accelerate convergence.
-[13] - 2.
-Mini-batch inputs are partially corrupted through multiplication by a Bernoulli vector $\mathbf{v}$ (default p = 0.8).
-[14] - 3.
+- D and R are shuffled and sliced row-wise into paired mini-batches (B1, B2, ..., Bn) to accelerate convergence. - Mini-batch inputs are partially corrupted through multiplication by a Bernoulli vector v (default p = 0.8). - 3.
 In line with standard implementations of dropout, outputs from half of the nodes in hidden layers are corrupted using the same procedure. - 4.
-A forward pass through the DA is conducted and the reconstruction error on predictions of $\tilde{\mathbf{x}}{obs}$ is calculated using the loss functions defined in Equation 12.
-As a further check against overfitting, we add to these functions a weight decay regularization term $\lambda$ that penalizes the squared sum of weights.
+A forward pass through the DA is conducted and the reconstruction error on predictions of xobs is calculated using the loss functions defined in Equation 7.
+Categorical variables must be "one-hot" encoded (i.e., converted into separate dummy variables for each unique class) before being passed into the DA. - 5.
+Loss values are aggregated into a single term and backpropagated through the DA, with the resulting error gradients used to adjust weights for the next epoch.
+The size of this adjustment is controlled by a learning rate hyperparameter, $\gamma$ , by which loss function derivatives are multiplied.
+Mini-batch stochastic gradient descent is implemented with the widely used Adam algorithm (Kingma and Ba 2015).